-‘Management by objectives’ (MBO) is a strategic management technique in which the main aim is to improve performance of organization by defining objectives.
+‘Management by objectives’ (MBO) is a strategic management technique in which the main aim is to improve performance of the organization by defining objectives.
 It is also known as ‘management by results’ (MBR).

-Understanding the concept of management by objectives
+Understanding the concept of MBO

 Management by objective is a term which was first coined by Peter F. Drucker in his book “Practice by Management” in the year 1954.
 It is a management philosophy based on a personnel management model.

 This model represents the performance of an organization in which all of the employees and the managers work together so that they can set the record and achieve the objectives that are oriented for a particular organization in a specific period.

 According to this technique, Drucker stated that when there is a particular goal that is being set for an organization and its follow up actions are planned, then this encourages the employees to participate and commit to the work with full dedication.

 This also helps in aligning the entire objective in one particular direction for the entity.
 Now the entire core concept of this model is based on ‘planning.’

 This process of management by objectives is quite a supervised and managed activity.
 In this type of model, it is shown that both the superiors and the subordinates, who are belonging to a particular organization, will work together so that they can achieve the desired objectives and targets of the entity.

 It also specifies the responsibilities to each of the employees individually so that they know what they have to do, and unnecessary confusion can be avoided.

 All of these measures are taken so that the unit can be run effectively due to the honest contribution of each of the employees.